charlie0129/batt/README.md

 > Currently, it is command-line only.
 Some knowledge of the command-line is required.
 A native GUI is possible but not planned.
 If you want to build a GUI, you can ask me to put a link here to your project

 1. Get the binary.
 You can download it from [GitHub releases](https://github.com/charlie0129/batt/releases), extract the tar archive, and you will get a `batt` binary.
 If you want the latest features and bug fixes, you can build it yourself (see [Building](#building) for more details)
 2. Put the binary somewhere safe.
-It will be used by macOS `launchd` later, so you don't want to move it after installation :).
-It is recommended to save it in your `$PATH`, e.g., `/usr/local/bin`.
+You don't want to move it after installation :).
+It is recommended to save it in your `$PATH`, e.g., `/usr/local/bin`, so you can directly call `batt` on the command-line.
 3. Install daemon using `sudo batt install`.
 This component is what actually controls charging.
 If you do not want to use `sudo` every time after installation, add the `--allow-non-root-access` flag: `sudo batt install --allow-non-root-access`.
 4. In case you have GateKeeper turned on, you will see something like _"batt is can't be opened because it was not downloaded from the App Store"_ or _"batt cannot be opened because the developer cannot be verified"_.
-To solve this, you can either 1.
-Go to System Preferences -> Security & Privacy -> Open Anyway; or 2. run `sudo spctl --master-disable` to disable GateKeeper entirely.
+To solve this, you can either 1. (recommended) Go to System Preferences -> Security & Privacy -> Open Anyway; or 2. run `sudo spctl --master-disable` to disable GateKeeper entirely.
 5. Test if it works by running `sudo batt status`.
 If you see some status info, you are good to go!
 6. Time to customize.
 By default `batt` will set a charge limit to 60%.
 For example, to set the charge limit to 80%, run `sudo batt limit 80`.
-7. As said before, it is recommended to disable macOS's optimized charging when using `batt`.
-To do so, open System Preferences, go to Battery, and uncheck "Optimize battery charging".
+7. As said before, it is highly recommended to disable macOS's optimized charging when using `batt`.
+To do so, open _System Preferences_, go to _Battery_, and uncheck _Optimized battery charging_.

 Notes:

 - Don't know what a command does?
 Run `batt help` to see all available commands.
 To see help for a specific command, run `batt help <command>`.
-- If your current charge is above the limit, your computer will just stop charging.
-To see any effect, you will need to use your battery until it is below the limit.
-You can use `sudo batt adapter disable` to force the computer to use battery even if it is plugged in.
+- If your current charge is above the limit, your computer will just stop charging and stays at your current charge level, which is by design.
+You can use your battery until it is below the limit to see the effects.
 - To disable the charge limit, run `sudo batt limit 100`.

 > Finally, if you find `batt` helpful, stars ⭐️ are much appreciated!